Azure/azure-sdk/releases/2021-02/js.md

 ##### New Features on @azure/keyvault-keys@4.2.0-beta.3

 - A new `createOctKey` method to support easily creating oct / oct-HSM keys.
-- `CryptographyClient` can now support "local only" mode by instantiating it with only a `JsonWebKey`, a new contructor overload was added to support this.
+- `CryptographyClient` can now support "local only" mode by instantiating it with only a `JsonWebKey`, a new constructor overload was added to support this.
-- Users can now get the `keyId` property from a `CryptgraphyClient`.
+- Users can now get the `keyId` property from a `CryptographyClient`.

 ### Azure Text Analytics